oac-tree/sup-dto/doc/anytype.rst

 =======

 The ``AnyType`` class represents runtime introspectable types for empty, scalar, structured or array values.
-Objects of this type respect value semantics and can easily be passed or returned by value.
+Objects of this type respect value semantics and can easily be passed, assigned or returned by value.

 .. contents::
    :local: